 Originally from Richmond, Virginia, Will received a Bachelors of Science from Virginia Tech in Human, Nutrition, Foods, and Exercise with an emphasis on Exercise and Health Promotion.
 After taking a year off from higher education and serving as the Front Desk Manager at the Midlothian Athletic Club in Richmond, Va, he accepted the Graduate Assistant of Fitness position at Virginia Tech.

-Originally from the Pacific Northwest, Leigha Krick joined University Recreation in June of 2016 as the Coordinator for Group Fitness.
+Originally from the Pacific Northwest, Leigha Krick joined Wellness and Recreation in June of 2016 as the Coordinator for Group Fitness.
 Prior to moving to Raleigh, Leigha served as the Graduate Assistant for Group Fitness at Washington State University in Pullman, WA.
 Leigha holds a Bachelor’s Degree in Human Physiology from the University of Oregon and a Master’s Degree in Sport Management from Washington State University.

 Leigha is an active member in the National Intramural Recreational Sports Association, having presented at several conferences, and served in a number of roles, including service as the Region VI Student Leader and coordinating the 2014 and 2015 Region VI Student Lead On.
 Leigha is nationally certified through the American Council on Exercise, and American Red Cross.

 Originally from western New York, Judy received the majority of her art and design education from the University of New York at Fredonia.
 Now an alumni of North Carolina State University, Judy graduated with her Bachelors degree in Art Studies focusing on Visual Arts in December 2013.